mitchtang/mitchtang.gibhub.io/_pages/about.md

   - /about.html
 ---

-* I am a professor at Department of Economics, [National Chung Cheng University](http://econ.ccu.edu.tw) in Taiwan.
+* I am a professor in the Department of Economics at [National Chung Cheng University](http://econ.ccu.edu.tw) in Taiwan.
 * I received my Ph.D. from Department of Economics, [Michigan State University](http://econ.msu.edu) in 2009.
 * My research interests are **empirical industrial organization** and **contract theory**.
 * I also have some works in **applied micro**, including **health**, **family**, and **trade**.